Search: 5348 results

 But after Jehoiada had died, officials from Judah came, bowed down to the king, and the king listened to what they had to say.

-The Spirit of God took control of Zechariah son of Jehoiada the priest.
-He stood above the people and said to them, “This is what God says, ‘Why are you transgressing the Lord’s commands and you do not prosper?
-Because you have abandoned the Lord, He has abandoned you.’”
+God's Spirit energized Zechariah son of Jehoiada the priest.
+He stood up before the people and said to them, "This is what God says: 'Why are you violating the commands of the Lord?
+You will not be prosperous!
+Because you have rejected the Lord, he has rejected you!'"

 Verse ConceptsAbandonmentevil, believers' responses toImpenitence, Results OfVictory, As An Act Of GodThe Spirit Of God